-Special Fee: \$2.00
+Special Fee: \$26.00

-WORKEONCE VNSG 1136 MENTAL HEALTH (1-0) VNSG 1138 MENTAL ILLNESS (1-0) VNSG 1161 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-6)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+VNSG 1360 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-18)....WORKFORCE

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
-Special Fee: \$96.00 VNSG 1162 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-6)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Direct supervision is provided by the clinical professional.
-Clinical education is an unpaid learning experience.
-Prerequisites: VNSG 1161 and VNSG 1423.
-Student may be required to travel to fulfill course requirements.
-Special Fee: \$96.00 VNSG 1163 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-6)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Direct supervision is provided by the clinical professional.
-Clinical education is an unpaid learning experience.
-Prerequisite: VNSG 1423.
-Student may be required to travel to fulfill course requirements.
-Special Fee: \$96.00 VALCE 4244 ALL PRICE (ALL) VNSG 1216 NUTRITION (2-0) Introduction to nutrients and the role of diet therapy in growth and development and in the maintenance of health.
-Introduction to nutrients and the role of diet therapy in growth and development and in the maintenance of health.
-Special Fee: \$2.00 VNSG 1227 ESSENTIALS OF MEDICATION ADMINISTRATION (2-0) Introduction to nutrients and the role of diet therapy in growth and development and in the maintenance of health.
-Special Fee: \$2.00 VNSG 1227 ESSENTIALS OF MEDICATION ADMINISTRATION (2-0) Introduction to nutrients and the role of diet therapy in growth and development and in the maintenance of health.
-Special Fee: \$2.00 VNSG 1227 ESSENTIALS OF MEDICATION ADMINISTRATION (2-0)

-VNSG 1330 MATERNAL-NEONATAL NURSING (3-0)

-VNSG 1331 PHARMACOLOGY (3-0)

-VNSG 1332 MEDICAL-SURGICAL NURSING II (3-0)

-VNSG 1360 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-18)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Direct supervision is provided by the clinical professional.
-Clinical education is an unpaid learning experience.
-Student may be required to travel to fulfill course requirements.
 Special Fee: \$76.00

-VNSG 1362 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAININGWORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+VNSG 1362 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-18)......WORKFORCE

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
 Special Fee: \$76.00

-VNSG 1363 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-18)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+VNSG 1363 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-18)....WORKFORCE

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
 Liability Insurance: \$22.00; Special Fee: \$76.00

-VNSG 1423 BASIC NURSING SKILLS (3-4)

-VNSG 1460 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-24)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+- VNSG 1460 CLINICAL LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-24)......WORKFORCE

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
-Special Fee: \$76.00

-VNSG 1463 CLINICAL - LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-20)WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Special Fee: \$76.00 - VNSG 1463 CLINICAL LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-20)...WORKFORCE skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
 Special Fee: \$76.00

-VNSG 2431 ADVANCED NURSING SKILLS (3-4)

-WLDG 1327 WELDING CODES (2-2)
+A health-related work-based learning experience that enables the student to apply specialized occupational theory,